scallionpancake/old-website/academic/index.md

 ## Education

 <p><div align="justify">
-I am currently a third year Ph.D candidate in the Department of Chemical and Biomolecular Engineering at Rice University, where I work with
- Professor Lisa Biswal, in the Soft Matter Laboratory.
+I am currently a fourth year Ph.D candidate in the Department of Chemical and Biomolecular Engineering at Rice University, where I work with Professor Lisa Biswal, in the Soft Matter Laboratory.
 Here, I work with colloidal particle chains as a polymer model, as well as Brownian Dynamics simulations.
 </div></p>

 <p><div align="justify">